danielefavi/ethereum-vuejs-dapp/README.md

 # Ethereum and VueJS DApp
-**Build your decentralized application with Ethereum blockchain and Vue JS**

 This is a simple decentralized application built using **Ethereum** blockchain and **Vue JS** for the front-end.
 This DApp example let the users store their name and their identity card number on the blockchain.

 ![N|Solid](https://www.danielefavi.com/wp-content/uploads/2018/05/ethereum_vue_dapp_idcards_list.png)

 # Brief description
-The DApp allow users to register their identity cards (owner name and card number) in the blockchain.
+The DApp allow users to register their identity card details (owner name and card number) on the blockchain.
 The user’s identity card is associated with an account address.

-The owner of the identity card is the only one that can modify its own data.
-This will give you a technical explanation of what it means when the user is on control of its own data (just like Facebook… sarcasm!).
+The owner of the identity card is the only person who can modify his own data.
+This will give you a technical explanation of what it means when the user is in control of his own data (just like Facebook… sarcasm!).
-The **smart contract** is designed to give to the user the **control of his own data** and not even the creator of the smart contract can edit someone else data.
+The **smart contract** is designed to give the user the **control of his own information** and not even the creator of the smart contract can control any data.

 # Prerequisite
 - NPM version 5.8.0
 - TRUFFLE verson 4.1.5
 - Ganache or your private network
-- Metamask: not mandatory but better if you want to insert more than one card
+- Metamask: not mandatory but better if you want to insert more than one card number

 # Quick Installation
 1) Download the project and decompress it into the folder **~/ethereum-vuejs-dapp** (or wherever you want).